SimoneLutero/challenge-call-center/README.md

 This is a [rebar3](https://www.rebar3.org/) project.

 The command used to build the project is `rebar3 compile`.
 The command used to run the project is `rebar3 shell`.
+The command used to release the project is `rebar3 release`

 ## Compile GPB